 Section 3.
 Amendments to and revisions of this Constitution may be ratified by the assenting vote of a majority of those voting in a scheduled Student Body election.

 Section 4.
 The Student Senate may, with two-thirds (2/3) approval, bring a special election on Constitutional amendments to the Student Body.
-Special elections may not be brought forward within three (3) weeks prior and three (3) weeks following a scheduled Student Body election
+Special elections may not be brought forward within three (3) weeks prior and three (3) weeks following a scheduled Student Body election.

 Section 4.
-Revisions to this Constitution may or may not become effective until one (1) full academic year from the date of its ratification.
+Revisions to this Constitution shall become effective one (1) full academic year from the date of its ratification.

 Section 5.
 Any laws changed are to be noted by the Judicial Branch.